ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Kubernetes/instructions.md

 1. Use the Explorer to view and edit the configuration file.
 Click the Explorer icon (it looks like a sheet of paper) on the left side of the window, and then navigate to the directory for this lab: `cc201 > labs > Introduction to Kubernetes`.
 Click `hello-world-create.yaml` to view the configuration file.
 ![Imperative object configuration file in Explorer](images/imperative-obj-config-explorer.png)

 2. Use the Explorer to edit `hello-world-apply.yaml`.
 You need to insert your namespace where it says `<my_namespace>`.
-Make sure the save the file when you're done.
+Make sure to save the file when you're done.

 3. Imperatively create a Pod using the provided configuration file.
 ```